ethanbutler/nosedive/README.md

 ## Getting Started

-`npm install` to download dependencies.
+`npm install` to download dependencies, `node index.js` to run – no bells or whistles yet.

 Visiting `localhost:3000/user/anything` will open a page with a QR code you can scan (with, say, SnapChat) to open a page where you can rate the dummy user.